ajprakas/springboot-otel-collectors/README.md

 See Tracer bean in Userconfig and UserDbConfig.

-Also yaml files for deploying these microservices in K8S cluster is avaialble.
+Also yaml files for deploying these microservices in K8S cluster is available.

 Each Pod contains 3 containers- User-servcice, Mongo-Service and mongo-db